Cs348-Quote/cs348-quoteproject/README.md

   - insert the quotestable.sql file last, this may take several minutes
 4. then refresh the database and all the tables should now be present
 5. you can then the query tool again to do sql querys

+To set up virtual environment on windows:
   6. Create a virtual environment using the requirements.txt.
 This can be done by "conda create --name <env> --file requirements.txt"
   7. Activate your virtual environment
   8. Go to the directory ./cs348-quoteproject in cmd and run "flask run" to start the flask backend.
 Then proceed to frontend setup.

+To set up virtual env on mac:
+  Create virtual env:
+    6. `python -m venv venv`
+  Start virtual env:
+    7. source venv/bin/activate
+  Install dependencies
+    8. `pip install -r requirements.txt`
+  Start backend server:
+    9. `flask run`

 # Frontend Setup